ckeditor/ckeditor4-docs/docs/features/colorbutton/README.md

 	This feature is provided through optional plugins that are only included in the Full preset available from the official CKEditor 4 <a href="https://ckeditor.com/ckeditor-4/download/">Download</a> site.
 You can also {@link guide/dev/plugins/README add them to your custom build} with the <a href="https://ckeditor.com/cke4/builder">online builder</a>.
 </info-box>

-The optional [Color Button](https://ckeditor.com/cke4/addon/colorbutton) plugin provides the ability to define font and background color for text created in CKEditor 4.
+The optional [Color Button](https://ckeditor.com/cke4/addon/colorbutton) plugin provides the ability to define the font and background colors for text created in CKEditor 4.
 When enabled, it adds the **Text Color** and **Background Color** toolbar buttons that open a color selection drop-down list.
 If you want to quickly {@link features/removeformat/README remove colors} from your document, use the **Remove Format** button provided by the [Remove Format](https://ckeditor.com/cke4/addon/removeformat) plugin.

 {@img assets/img/colorbutton_05.png 700 The Text Color and Background Color features}